 Variation in irrigation requirements of forages in Northern Victoria

 The dairy industry in northern Victoria relies on irrigation water to grow a large proportion of its feed inputs.
-However, as a result of drought conditions in the last 15 years, annual irrigation allocations have been substantially lower and more variable than the preceding 20-30 years.
+But, as a result of drought conditions in the last 15 years, annual irrigation allocations have been substantially lower and more variable than the 20 to 30 years before that.
 This has caused dairy farmers to change their feedbase and has made it difficult for them to plan their forage mix over the following years.

-Fortunately, there are models such as "FAO-56" (Allen et al. 1998) which can use climatic data to predict the water requirements of irrigated forages.
-This model has been used in northern Victorian and there has been good agreement between the measured and modelled water use for most forages (Greenwood et al. 2008 and 2009).
-Therefore, the FAO-56 model can be confidently used to predict the total and irrigation water requirements of forages typically grown in northern Victoria using historic weather data.
+Fortunately, there are models such as 'FAO-56'¹, which can use climatic data to predict the water requirements of irrigated forages.
+This model has been used in northern Victorian and there has been good agreement between the measured and modelled water use for most forages³,⁴.
+So the FAO-56 model can be confidently used to predict the total and irrigation water requirements of forages typically grown in northern Victoria using historic weather data.

-This factsheet presents the probability distribution of annual irrigation water requirements, using historical weather data, for five irrigated forages, namely:
+This information presents the probability distribution of annual irrigation water requirements, using historical weather data, for five irrigated forages, namely:

-This factsheet also presents the probability distributions for irrigation water requirements for these forages at these locations for a range of climate change scenarios.
+This information also presents the probability distributions for irrigation water requirements for these forages at these locations for a range of climate change scenarios.

-An internationally recognised model (Allen et al. 1998) was used to estimate the irrigation water requirements of the five forage types at the three locations.
+An internationally recognised model¹ was used to estimate the irrigation water requirements of the five forage types at the three locations.

-These estimates were then compared to measured irrigation water use from experiments based near Kyabram (Greenwood et al. 2008, Lawson et al. 2009), with the model parameters then being adjusted if necessary to ensure consistency of modelled and measured water requirements.
-Historical climatic data for the three sites was sourced from the SILO website (SILO 2011) for the period 1935 to 2005.
+These estimates were then compared to measured irrigation water use from experiments based near Kyabram³,⁵, with the model parameters then being adjusted if necessary to ensure consistency of modelled and measured water requirements.
+Historical climatic data for the three sites was sourced from SILO for the period 1935 to 2005.
 The three climate change scenarios used 70 years of data and assumed a steady-state climate in 2070.
-For more details of the methodology and climate data sets see Appendix 1.

 Historical irrigation water use

-ETo is a description of the evaporative power of the atmosphere for a standard crop (typically a well water and well managed grass sward) – see Appendix 1 for how ETo was used to calculate irrigation water use.
-This resulted in the difference between average annual ETo and rainfall being higher at Kerang (920mm) than at either at Kyabram or Yarrawonga (740 mm).
+ETo is a description of the evaporative power of the atmosphere for a standard crop (typically a well water and well managed grass sward) — refer to Appendix 1 for how ETo was used to calculate irrigation water use.
+This resulted in the difference between average annual ETo and rainfall being higher at Kerang (920mm) than at either at Kyabram or Yarrawonga (740mm).

 Table 1.
-Average climatic data (1935-2005) and modelled annual irrigation water use (ML/ha) for sites in northern Victoria.
-Absolute range of the data is presented in brackets
+Average climatic data (1935 to 2005) and modelled annual irrigation water use (ML/ha) for sites in northern Victoria.

 These geographic differences in rainfall and ETo were also evident in modelled irrigation water use, with irrigation water use for all crop types being higher at Kerang than at either Kyabram or Yarrawonga (Table 1).